AzureDoom/Hytale-Gradle-Plugin/README.md

 ./gradlew prepareDecompiledSourcesForIde
 ```

-This allows IDEs (IntelliJ, Eclipse) to show readable source code instead of obfuscated or compiled classes.
+This allows IDEs to attach readable generated source code instead of showing only compiled classes.

 Then refresh or reimport the Gradle project in your IDE.